linkdata/rap/README.md

 ## Overview

 One or more RAP *gateways* are connected to a single upstream server.
-The gateways receive incoming requests using any protocol it supports (HTTP(S), HTTP/2, SPDY etc) and multiplexes these onto one or more RAP *connections*.
+The gateways receive incoming requests using any protocol it supports (HTTP(S), HTTP/2, SPDY etc) and multiplexes these onto one or more RAP *muxers*.
 The gateways need no configuration data except for the upstream destination address.

-A RAP *connection* multiplexes concurrent requests-response *exchanges*, identified by a (small) unsigned integer.
+A RAP *muxer* multiplexes concurrent requests-response *exchanges*, identified by a (small) unsigned integer.
 The gateway maintains a set of which exchange identifiers are free and may use them in any order.
-A gateway may open as many connections as it needs, but should strive to keep as few as possible.
+A gateway may open as many muxers as it needs, but should strive to keep as few as possible.

 A RAP *exchange* maintains the state of a request-response sequence or WebSocket connection.
 It also handles the per-exchange flow control mechanism, which is a simple transmission window with ACKs from the receiver.
-Exchanges inject *frames* into the *connection* for transmission.
+Exchanges inject *frames* into the *muxer* for transmission.

-A RAP *frame* is the basic structure within a connection.
+A RAP *frame* is the basic structure within a *muxer* data stream.
 It consists of a *frame header* followed by the *frame body* data bytes.

 A RAP *frame header* is 32 bits, divided into a 16-bit Size value, a 3-bit control field and a 13-bit exchange Index.
-If Index is 0x1fff (highest possible), the frame is a connection control frame and the control field is a 3-bit MSB value specifying the frame type:
+If Index is 0x1fff (highest possible), the frame is a *muxer* control frame and the control field is a 3-bit MSB value specifying the frame type:
 * 000 - Panic, sender is shutting down due to error, Size is bytes of optional technical information
 * 001 - reserved, but expect Size to reflect payload size
 * 010 - Ping, Size is bytes of payload data to return in a Pong